Why Reverse Osmosis Plants

 "When two solutions with different concentrations of a solute are mixed, the total amount of solutes in the two solutions will be equally distributed in the total amount of solvent from the two solutions.
 Instead of combining the two solutions, they can be placed in two chambers where they are isolated from each other with a semipermeable layer i.e. the membrane.
 This semi-permeable membrane doesn't allow the solutes to move from one compartment to the other but allows the solvent to move."

 Advantages of Reverse Osmosis

-Our superior-quality Reverse Osmosis Plants at Eco Group have many features & benefits along with customized solutions as per your needs, that include, but are not limited to:
+Our superior-quality Reverse Osmosis Plants at Eco Paryavaran have many features & benefits along with customized solutions as per your needs, that include, but are not limited to:

 - Expels ions & contaminants from the solvent actively.

 - Reduces water that meets the most critical specifications.

 - Enables the membrane to constantly clean itself automatically.

 - Pushes the higher pressure fluid from the pump through the membrane